vivekmore/sky-scout-view/README.md

 ## Notes

-If you rename the repository later, deployments will still work (CI injects `GITHUB_REPOSITORY`).
-For local development the base remains `/`.
+If you rename the repository later, the next deploy will pick up the new name automatically (detected from `GITHUB_REPOSITORY`).
+For local production previews (without GH env vars) the base stays relative (`./`) so assets still load when opened from filesystem or a simple static server.